paperless-ngx/paperless-ngx/docs/advanced_usage.rst

   of the bank, so this works reasonably well, However, tags such as "TODO" cannot be automatically assigned.
-* The matching algorithm needs a reasonable number of documents to identify when to assign tags, correspondents, storage pathes, and types.
+* The matching algorithm needs a reasonable number of documents to identify when to assign tags, correspondents, storage paths, and types.
 If one out of a thousand documents has the correspondent "Very obscure web shop I bought something five years ago", it will probably not assign this correspondent automatically if you buy something from them again.
 The more documents, the better.